luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ## 9. Version Control System

-For mods, and games a version control system (such as git) is required.
+For mods and games a version control system (such as git) is required.
 Texture packs are currently exempt.

 ## Reporting Violations